davidgonzalez95/Azure_Project_01_End-to-End-Data-Engineering_AdventureWorks/README.md

 ## Project Description

-This project focuses on building a comprehensive, **end-to-end Azure Data Engineering solution** that seamlessly integrates data ingestion, transformation, and analytics.
+<p align="justify"> This project focuses on building a comprehensive, **end-to-end Azure Data Engineering solution** that seamlessly integrates data ingestion, transformation, and analytics.
 It is designed to follow the principles of the **Medallion Architecture**, ensuring a structured and scalable approach to data processing.
 By implementing this architecture, the solution facilitates an efficient and organized data flow, transitioning from raw ingestion to progressively refined and enriched datasets.
-These optimized datasets will ultimately support advanced analytics and reporting, enabling stakeholders to derive meaningful insights and make data-driven decisions with confidence.
+These optimized datasets will ultimately support advanced analytics and reporting, enabling stakeholders to derive meaningful insights and make data-driven decisions with confidence. </p>

 ## Technical Components <a name="technical-components"></a>